70 Collier Street, BarriePhone: 705-726-4242Fax: 705-739-4237

 Please visit ServiceBarrie.ca to create or manage your water/wastewater billing account information.
 Alternatively, complete the relevant customer form or contact the City by email or mail to request any account changes.

-So staff can best serve you, please have your most recent bill in front of you when calling the City regarding your Water Bill.
-Staff suggest having a pen and paper handy to take notes.
+So staff can best serve you, please have your most recent bill in front of you when calling the City regarding your water bill.

 The City provides two options to owners who wish to have their tenant(s) responsible for water and wastewater costs:

-You will continue to receive copies of the Reminders and Final Notice letters that the City sends to the Tenant.
+You will continue to receive copies of the Reminder Notice letters that the City sends to the tenant.